Human trafficking in Russia

+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 3" in 2017.
+The country was still at Tier 3 in 2023, with the U.S. report noting that it was one of eleven countries which were seen as having a documented government policy or pattern of human trafficking.

+In 2023, the Organised Crime Index noted that children in the occupied areas of Ukraine were at risk of human trafficking.

 Human trafficking

 In 2009, the International Labour Organization reported that forced labor is the most predominant form of trafficking in Russia.
 Men, women and children from Russia and from other countries—such as Belarus, Kyrgyzstan, Tajikistan, Uzbekistan, Ukraine and Moldova—are subjected to conditions of debt bondage and forced labor, including in the construction industry, in textile shops, and in the agricultural and fishing sectors.
 An estimated 20,000 men and women from North Korea are annually brought in to Russia, and subjected to conditions of forced labor in Russia.
 Women and children from Nigeria, Central Asia, Ukraine, China, Moldova and Africa are subjected to forced prostitution and forced begging in Moscow and St. Petersburg.
 Men from Western Europe and the United States travel to Western Russia, specifically St. Petersburg, for the purpose of child sex tourism.
 The number of child trafficking victims in these cities is decreasing; experts credit this to aggressive police investigations and Russian cooperation with foreign law enforcement.

 The North Korean regime provides contract labor for logging camps operated by North Korean companies in the Russian Far East.
 There are allegations that this labor is exploitative, specifically that the North Korean government and North Korean companies keep up to 85 percent of the wages paid to the workers and that workers' movement is controlled.
 Although there have been instances in which government officials were investigated, prosecuted, and convicted for trafficking in recent years, allegations of widespread complicity persist.